Hypervigilance - Always 'On Alert'

 Why Does This Happen?

 Hypervigilance often starts as a coping strategy in childhood - especially in families where emotional unpredictability, anger, or instability were present.
-Your nervous system learns to anticipate threat as a way to keep you safe.
-But once learned, this heightened alertness can become chronic, running in the background long after the original threat is gone.
+Our nervous system learns to anticipate threat as a way to keep us safe.
+But once learned, this heightened alertness can become normalised and chronic, running in the background long after the original threat is gone.

-Living in a state of hypervigilance drains your energy, leaving you feeling exhausted, anxious, and unable to fully engage with life.
-It can create barriers in relationships - making intimacy and connection feel risky.
+Living in a state of hypervigilance drains our energy, leaving us feeling exhausted, anxious, and unable to fully engage with life.
+It can create barriers in relationships often making intimacy and connection feel risky.
 Over time, chronic hypervigilance may contribute to health issues like anxiety, depression, chronic fatigue, and immune system dysregulation.

-The first step is becoming aware of your own patterns.
+The first step is becoming aware of our own patterns.
 Notice when you're "scanning" or anticipating danger unnecessarily.
 Here are some practices that can help:

 • Grounding in Your Body: Regularly bring your awareness back into your body.
-Simple techniques like feeling your feet on the ground or noticing your breath can help anchor you in safety.
+Simple techniques like feeling your feet on the ground or noticing your breath can help anchor you in safety in the present.

-• Self-compassion: Remind yourself that this hyper-alertness was once a useful tool—it’s not something to judge or shame yourself for.
+• Self-compassion: Remind yourself that this hyper-alertness was once a useful tool and it’s not something to judge or be ashamed of.
 Offer kindness to that younger part of you who had to be vigilant to survive.

 • Practice Gradual Relaxation: Small doses of intentional relaxation can slowly teach your nervous system that it's safe to let go.
 Even brief practices, like five minutes of deep breathing or gentle stretching, can retrain your brain.